33 Online Jobs for Teens That Beat Mowing Lawns

 My BTLR has clients from a wide variety of industries with a wide variety of needs, from small business owners to financial advisors and even professional athletes.

-They pride themselves on providing background-checked, USA-based premium assistants.
 Pay ranges from $12 to $20 per hour, depending on experience and special tasks given.

 16. Perssist

-This company provides non-dedicated personal virtual assistants to assist with a particular request, such as making phone calls, scheduling, compiling a list of service providers for a particular task, planning trips, and other personal errands.
+Tasks may include making phone calls, scheduling, compiling a list of service providers for a particular task, planning trips, and other personal errands.

 Perssist hires for virtual assistant jobs worldwide, as long as they’re reliable and their communication skills are above par.